spotinst/help/src/docs/ocean/cluster-overview-tab.md

 To view these savings, click the **Revert to Lower Cost** tab (unless already displayed).

+[placeholder for graphic when available]

 This tab displays:

 *   Nodes reverted to lower cost: If one or more nodes have been reverted to lower cost, the number of reverted nodes appears.
 Click to view the number of nodes reverted to lower cost in the selected time range in the Revert to Lower Cost window.

+      * Pie-chart:
-*   Virtual Node Group percentage breakdown
+         * Virtual Node Group percentage breakdown for nodes.
       * Replacement information: an entry for each reverted node is listed with these details:
          * Instance type of original node.
          * Instance type of reverted node.
          * Instance ID of original node.
          * Instance ID of reverted node.
          * Lifecycle of original node.
          * Lifecycle of reverted node.
          * Hourly cost of original node.
          * Hourly cost of reverted node.
          * Hourly cost saved as a percentage: hourly cost of the reverted node / hourly cost of the original node * 100
-      *  The Virtual Node Group's name (click on the link for a listed VNG to display your custom VNG details).
+         * The Virtual Node Group's name (click the link for a listed VNG to display your custom VNG details).

+[placeholder for graphic when available]

+ *   Resource savings from reverting to lower cost in the following units:
     * CPU resources saved in vCPU Hours.
     * Memory resources saved in GiB Hours.
     * GPU resources saved in GPU Hours.

 ## Autoscaling Activity Panel